-There is a lot to see in Venice’s Centro Storico, the historic center, yet, there are those smaller gems.
+Sure, there is a lot to see in Venice’s Centro Storico, the historic center, yet, there are also those smaller gems.
 In this guide, I show you how to visit Murano, Burano, and Torcello, comfortably on a self-guided tour.
 It’s actually pretty easy and inexpensive to visit these three islands on a day trip from Venice.

 Venice is magic, without a doubt: The canals, the bridges, the palazzi, the gondolas – I could go on and on.
 Nevertheless, a visit to Venice can also be very stressful: The tourist masses, the pushing, the shoving, the lines, the heat.
 Therefore, especially if you are in Venice for more than just two or three days, you should treat yourself to a day trip to the beaches of the Lido di Venezia.

 Break away from Venice and hop on the vaporatto that rushes you to the Lido di Venezia in about half an hour’s time.
 Here, you’ll enter a world of serenity and the flair of a Mediterranean beach resort.This Way to the Whole Story ->

 If you are going on a day trip to Burano, the colorful gem in the Venetian lagoon, you should definitely spare an hour or two to cross the 150 meters to the island of Torcello.
 Here, a church, a bridge, and 15 permanent residents are awaiting you.

 While the islands Murano and Burano are beautiful yet still not that very different from the main island, the so-called Centro Storico, Torcello is a whole different world with very few landmarks surrounded by meadows and fields.

 Enjoy the silence.This Way to the Whole Story ->